-(A lot of local rides from Harrogate come back to Ripley this way, and that little stretch on the B6165 is unpleasant.
+(A lot of local rides from Harrogate come back to Ripley this way, and that little stretch on the B6165 is a real stinker.
 The width of the road and its bends, coupled with many drivers' impatience and lack of consideration for people riding bikes, mean that you're almost guaranteed one or more dangerous close passes.
-Protected bike lanes as the best option, or as a poor second some signs asking people to leave plenty of room, would be helpful).
+Protected bike lanes as the best option, or as a poor second some signs asking people to leave plenty of room, are needed).

 From Ripley, the time trial takes the main A61 over the river Nidd, through Killinghall, and into Harrogate via the New Park (or Little Wonder) roundabout.
 After passing the Claro Beagle, it's uphill.

 Like many of the other World Championship races, this one takes a little diversion - right on Swan Road, then left on Crescent Road.